nicferrier/pglogapi/README.md

-# Easy Start PG Backend for Making Mistakes
+# A Postgres Log webframework

-This is a simple API on top of PG.
+This is a simple HTTP API on top of PG.

 The API allows you to: